SSWConsulting/SSW.Rules.Content/rules/do-you-use-loggermessage-in-net.md/rule.md

 ## More information

-There is a great article on Microsoft Learn which goes into more detail and usage examples: [High-performance logging in .NET](https://learn.microsoft.com/en-us/dotnet/core/extensions/high-performance-logging)
+See this great article on Microsoft Learn which goes into more detail and usage examples: [High-performance logging in .NET](https://learn.microsoft.com/en-us/dotnet/core/extensions/high-performance-logging).